PT symmetry-enriched non-unitary criticality: Abstract

 \section{Abstract}

-The interplay between topology and quantum criticality gives rise to the notion of symmetry-enriched criticality, which has attracted considerable attention in recent years.
-However, its non-Hermitian counterpart remains largely unexplored.
-In this Letter, we show how parity-time ($\mathcal{PT}$) symmetry enriches non-Hermitian critical points, giving rise to a topologically distinct non-unitary universality class.
-By analytically investigating non-Hermitian free fermion models with $\mathcal{PT}$ symmetry, we uncover a new class of conformally invariant non-unitary critical points that host robust topological edge modes.
-Remarkably, the associated topological degeneracies are surprisingly encoded in the purely imaginary part of the entanglement entropy scaling—a feature absent in Hermitian systems.
-The underlying mechanism for the emergence of edge states at non-Hermitian criticality is traced to a generalized mass inversion that is absent in Hermitian systems.
+{\bf The interplay between topology and quantum criticality has given rise to the notion of symmetry-enriched criticality, which has attracted considerable attention in recent years.
+In this Letter, we demonstrate that parity–time ($\mathcal{PT}$) symmetry enriches non-Hermitian critical points, establishing a topologically distinct class of non-unitary criticality.
+Through the analytic solution of $\mathcal{PT}$-symmetric free-fermion models, we reveal a new family of critical points that are topologically nontrivial and host robust edge modes.
+Crucially, these points cannot be adiabatically connected to trivial ones without breaking $\mathcal{PT}$-symmetry or crossing a multicritical point, and distinct from Hermitian counterparts.
+We further show that, at these $\mathcal{PT}$-symmetry-enriched critical points, conformal scaling of the entanglement entropy necessarily comes with a quantized imaginary subleading term, whose quantization is set by the number of boundary modes in the reduced density matrix.
+This term is robust against $\mathcal{PT}$-symmetric disorder and interactions, and admits an interpretation as the Affleck–Ludwig $g$-factor associated with the boundary states.
+These phenomena are shown to arise from a generalized mass inversion unique to non-Hermitian criticality. }